Datadili/Datadili.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}" (I [Dili] put false)
-social: true # includes social icons at the bottom of the page
+social: # true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-You can find my cv [here](http://reddit.com). profile pic in `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Dili is an incoming first year student at the University of Michigan.
+Her research interests include networks, labor and migration, and industrial organization, primarily within the field of development.
+Prior to the University of Michigan, she was a Research Associate for Tavneet Suri at MIT Sloan, where she worked on various projects including land markets, networks, and universal pension systems in developing economies.
+She holds Bachelor's degrees in Mathematics and Economics from the University of Missouri, and an MA in International and Development Economics from Yale University.
+You can find my cv [here](https://github.com/Datadili/Datadili.github.io/blob/master/assets/pdf/resume_jun_10.pdf).